DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

   L3 swaps the source address and destination address of IP (v4 and v6).

   L4 swaps the source port and destination port of transport layer (TCP and UDP).

+* ``shared-rxq``: Receive only for shared Rx queue.
+  Resolve packet source port from mbuf and update stream statistics accordingly.

 Example::